21+ Things To Do In Fredericksburg VA For History Buffs In Love

 Did you know that authentic bourbon must be a) from the USA, b) 60% corn, and c) aged in brand-new charred oak barrels?

-After a one-hour tour of this repurposed cellophane plant (FMC closed in the 1970s), you’ll know all there is to know about the history of this company and the distilling and aging process.
+After a one-hour tour of A. Smith Bowman Distillery, in a repurposed cellophane plant (FMC closed in the 1970s), you’ll know all there is to know about the history of this company and the distilling and aging process.
 And of course, you’ll get to sample the goods.

 Master Distiller, Brian Prewitt, presides over this small-batch distillery.
 In the distilling room, stare up at two massive copper stills – “George” and “Mary.”
 Mary is the “workhorse.”
 George, with its coiled piping, looks like something Willy Wonka and Captain Nemo would have dreamed up.